drsteamroller/FortiObfuscate/README.md

 config, syslog, pcap: These sub-programs depend on standardized context to grab (specifically) string values.
 Fields in syslog-formatted files can include user=<username>, devid=1234, etc. This makes the string values easier to grab and replace

 fedwalk: this program specifically only looks for ip address patterns, and will replace any strings that have been cached by the previously mentioned programs.
 If you are only using 'fedwalk' on all your files, it will not replace any sensitive string values.

+### Bringing both program types together

+There is now an option dubbed 'Aggressive' mode which affects files in the configs, syslogs, and pcaps folders.
+After an initial, normal passthrough of these files with the corresponding subroutines, the program will feed the obfuscated outputs into the fedwalk program to catch any lines that may have been missed.